 Eligible work is documented on a Project Worksheet (PW).
-The PW is used to record a detailed description of damage, the scope of eligible work, estimated or actual cost, and special considerations associated with the project.
+The PW is used to record a detailed description, the scope of eligible work, estimated or actual cost, and special considerations associated with the project.
 FEMA then reviews, approves and obligates the entire federal share of that project.
-Once FEMA obligates a PW, the funds become immediately available to the Territory/state for disbursement to applicants.
+Once FEMA obligates a PW, the funds become immediately available to the state for disbursement to applicants.

-To facilitate the processing of the PA grants, FEMA distinguishes between emergency work and permanent work that requires repairs or replacement of public facilities including roads, buildings and schools that are not covered by other Federal grant programs such as Department of Energy, Federal Highways Administration and Federal Aviation Administration, etc. FEMA further divides disaster-related work into seven categories.
+To facilitate the processing of the PA grants, FEMA distinguishes between emergency work and permanent work that requires repairs or replacement of public facilities including roads, buildings and schools.
+FEMA further divides disaster-related work into seven categories.

 Category A: Debris Removal - Clearance of trees and woody debris; building wreckage, sand, mud, silt and gravel; vehicles; and other material deposited on public and, in very limited cases, private property.

-Category B: Emergency Protective Measures – Measures taken before, during and immediately after a disaster to save lives, protect public health and safety, and eliminate or reduce an immediate threat of significant damage to improved public and private property.
+Category B: Emergency Protective Measures - Measures taken before, during and immediately after a disaster to save lives, protect public health and safety, and protect improved public and private property.

 Examples of eligible emergency protective measures are: